Artificial organ: Ear

 In cases when a person is profoundly deaf or severely hard of hearing in both ears, a cochlear implant may be surgically implanted.
 Cochlear implants bypass most of the peripheral auditory system to provide a sense of sound via a microphone and some electronics that reside outside the skin, generally behind the ear.
 The external components transmit a signal to an array of electrodes placed in the cochlea, which in turn stimulates the cochlear nerve.

 In the case of an outer ear trauma, a craniofacial prosthesis may be necessary.

 Thomas Cervantes and his colleagues, who are from Massachusetts General Hospital, built an artificial ear from sheep cartilage by a 3D printer.
 With a lot of calculations and models, they managed to build an ear shaped like a typical human one.
 Modeled by a plastic surgeon, they had to adjust several times so the artificial ear can have curves and lines just like a human ear.
-The researchers said "The technology is now under development for clinical trials, and thus we have scaled up and redesigned the prominent features of the scaffold to match the size of an adult human ear and to preserve the aesthetic appearance after implantation."
-Their artificial ears have not been announced as successful, but they are still currently developing the project.
-Each year, thousands of children were born with a congenital deformity called microtia, where the external ear does not fully develop.
+The researchers said, "The technology is now under development for clinical trials, and thus we have scaled up and redesigned the prominent features of the scaffold to match the size of an adult human ear and to preserve the aesthetic appearance after implantation."
+Their artificial ears have not been announced as successful, but they are still developing the project.
+Each year, thousands of children are born with a congenital deformity called microtia, where the external ear does not fully develop.
 This could be a major step forward in medical and surgical microtia treatment.